Knguyen-dev/cs-notes/Computer-Science/System-Design/3_availability/1_availability_consistency.md

 ## Consistency Patterns
 We want data consistency in a distributed system.
 We want to not only get fresh data, but also the data must be the same across our cluster.
 That's what we mean by fresh and consistent, as everyone would get the same data regardless of which database it was outputted from.
 1. **Weak consistency:** After a write, reads may or may not see it.
 This works well in real time applications such as video chat, VoIP, and multiplayer games.
 So if you're on the phone and lose reception for a couple of seconds, you won't hear what was spoken during the connection loss.
 Or like a cache, you may get the data or you may not.
-2. **Eventual consistency:** After a write, reads will eventually see it (typcially within milliseconds).
+2. **Eventual consistency:** After a write, reads will eventually see it (typically within milliseconds).
 Data is replicated asynchronously.
 This is often in systems such as email, and it works well in highly available systems.
 3. **Strong consistency:** After a write, reads will see it as data is replicated synchronously.
 Often seen in relational database management systems, and a common example would be ACID transactions.
 E.g. if a user's balance is updated, the next reads are guaranteed to see the new amount.

 Some context to help you: